 Return any unused tags to: Franklin Wildlife, Deer Damage Program, 391 Route 32, North Franklin, CT 06254.

-Does the new tagging and reporting regulations for the deer/turkey hunting seasons include the deer damage season?
+Do the new tagging and reporting regulations for the deer/turkey hunting seasons include the deer damage season?

 No, the new regulations do not include the Deer Damage Program.
-A designated agent is still going to be issued a Deer Damage permit by mail and must submit the proper report and tags when a deer has been taken on a landowner’s property.
+A designated agent is still going to be issued a Deer Damage Permit by mail and must submit the proper report and tags when a deer has been taken on a landowner’s property.

 Summary of Laws, Regulations and Policies